The Black Island: Second and third versions

 The new version was serialised in Tintin magazine from June to December 1965, before Casterman published it in a collected volume in 1966.
 Studios Hergé made many alterations to the illustrations as a result of De Moor's research.
 Reflecting the fact that television had become increasingly commonplace in Western Europe, Hergé changed the prose from "It's a television set!" to "It's only a television set!"
 However, as colour television was not yet available in Britain, the screen on the television encountered in Britain was once again reverted to black-and-white.
 Additionally, at least one line of dialogue was "softened" from the original version - in one scene where Tintin aims a pistol at two of the counterfeiters, he states, "Get back!
 And put up your hands!" compared to the original's "One more step and you're dead!".
 The counterfeit notes that Tintin finds were also increased in value, from one pound to five pounds.
 The multiple aircraft featured throughout the story were redrawn by Studios member Roger Leloup, who replaced the depiction of planes that were operational in the 1930s to those active at the time, such as a Percival Prentice, a D.H.
 Chipmunk, a Cessna 150, a Tiger Moth, and a British European Airways Hawker Siddeley Trident.

 The clothing worn by characters was brought up-to-date, while the old steam locomotives that were initially featured were replaced by more modern diesel or electrified alternatives.
 Adverts for the genuine Johnnie Walker whisky were replaced by adverts for the fictional in-universe Loch Lomond whisky, while a Sussex County Council signpost was added to page 11.
 Various English towns and villages were renamed, with Puddlecombe becoming Littlegate, and Eastbury becoming Eastdown, while Scottish pub Ye Dolphin was renamed The Kiltoch Arms.
 The police were no longer depicted as carrying guns, as was accurate, while the journalists Christopher Willoughby-Drupe and Marco Rizotto, who had first appeared in The Castafiore Emerald (1963), were retroactively added into the background of one scene.

 With the backgrounds and other elements of the new version drawn by staff members of the Studios, the only thing drawn by Hergé in the 1966 version was the characters themselves.

+The idea of Tintin travelling to England created a problem for English translators, as Metheun's policy had Anglicised the series by moving Tintin's home from Brussels to London.
+In the first act after his wounding by a smuggler pilot, Tintin is originally told by one of the Twins that "We're leaving for England."
+In English this becomes "We're going back to England," with no explanation as to why all the main characters were in the same continental town simultaneously.